misspoken69/misspoken69/README.md

 - I like to skate a lot
 - I spend most of my free time coding
 - I usually do Discord bots and HTML websites for coding
-- I only know two coding languages, HTML/CSS and Javascript
+- I only know three coding languages, HTML/CSS, Javascript, and Python!
+(The Mains)
+- I am currently still learning Python, and if you need any help, DM me on Discord!

 ## You can contact me easily on Discord.
 Misspoken#9504